 - A11.
-An auditor's internal expert may be a partner or staff (i.e., personnel), including temporary staff, of the auditor's firm, and therefore subject to the system of quality control policies and proceduresmanagement of that firm in accordance with SQGM 1 59 or national requirements that are at least as demanding.
-60 Alternatively, anAn auditor's internal expert may also be a partner or staff, including temporary staff, of a network firm, and is subject to the firm's policies or procedures for network requirements and network services in accordance with SSQM 1.
-In some instances, the share common quality controlmanagement policies andor procedures as the auditor's firm, given that they are part of the same network. - A12.
+An auditor's internal expert may be a partner or staff (i.e., personnel), including temporary staff, of the auditor's firm, and therefore subject to the system of quality control policies and proceduresmanagement of that firm in accordance with SSQEM 1 or national requirements that are at least as demanding.
+Alternatively, an auditor's internal expert may also be a partner or staff, including temporary staff, of a network firm, and is subject to the firm's policies or procedures for network requirements and network services in accordance with SSQM 1.
+In some instances, the auditor's internal expert of a network firm may be subject to which may share common quality control management policies and or procedures as the auditor's firm, given that they are part of the same network. - A12.
 SSQM 1 requires the firm to address the use of resources from a service provider, which includes the use of an external expert.
 An auditor's external expert is not a member of the engagement team and is-may not be subject to quality control policies and procedures in accordance with SSQC 1.
 In some jurisdictions, however, the firm's policies or procedures under its system of quality management.
-Furthermore, the firm's policies or procedures for relevant ethical requirements may include policies or procedures that apply to the auditor's external expert.
-In some cases, Relevant ethical requirements or law or regulation may require that an auditor's external expert be:
+Furthermore, the firm's policies or procedures for relevant ethical requirements may